lubeda/EsphoMaTrix/README.md

 ```

 ## icons/animations
 Download and install all needed icons under the "ehmtx"-key.
-All icons will are scaled to 8x8 on compiletime.
+All icons are automagically scaled to 8x8 on compile-time.

 ```
 emhtx: